 Gaps in your smile can cause embarrassment and discomfort.
 When left untreated, missing teeth can also lead to serious oral health issues.

-At KFA Dental, we place and restore implants to replace missing teeth and provide unrivaled support for crowns, bridges, and dentures.
+At KFA Dental in Farmingdale, NY, we place and restore implants to replace missing teeth and provide unrivaled support for crowns, bridges, and dentures.

 So why should you consider dental implants?